ArisBar/starter-academic/content/authors/admin/_index.md

   - Theory of deep learning
   - Representation learning
   - Out of distribution generalization
-  - Applications: computer vision, NLP
+  - Applications in computer vision, NLP

 # Education to show in About widget
 education: